BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Introduction

 \section{Introduction}

 The automated synthesis of verified software from natural language is the central pursuit of modern software engineering.
 While Large Language Models (LLMs) have achieved unprecedented milestones in code generation, a critical bottleneck remains: LLMs frequently synthesize solutions containing subtle logical errors that bypass traditional open-loop generation~\cite{wang_towards_2025}.
-To resolve this, state-of-the-art frameworks such as AgentCoder~\cite{huang_agentcoder_2024} have introduced closed-loop developer--tester paradigms.
-By iteratively repairing code based on test execution feedback, these systems have demonstrated substantial performance gains over single-shot prompting, setting new benchmarks for automated synthesis.
+To resolve this, closed-loop developer--tester paradigms (e.g., AgentCoder~\cite{huang_agentcoder_2024}) have used iteratively repairing code based on test execution feedback, achieving substantial performance gains over single-shot prompting.

 However, the efficacy of this paradigm is fundamentally limited by the reliability of the test generation agent.
 As acknowledged by the authors \cite{huang_agentcoder_2024}, incorrect test cases produce problematic feedback, misleading the programmer agent.
-As illustrated in Figure \ref{fig:drift_comparison}, the reliance on generated tests creates a fragile loop where "false positives" occur because incorrect code satisfies hallucinated or trivial tests, and valid solutions are frequently degraded by "false negatives" resulting from faulty assertions.
-As we will see in the experiment section, AgentCoder underperformed even Direct prompting baseline in Medium problems with GPT-5-Mini.
+The reliance on generated tests creates a fragile loop where "false positives" occur because incorrect code satisfies hallucinated or trivial tests, and valid solutions are frequently degraded by "false negatives" resulting from faulty assertions.
+As we will see in the experiment section, AgentCoder underperformed even the Direct prompting baseline with GPT-OSS-120b.

 Due to this unreliability, the most recent state-of-the-art multi-agent frameworks, such as MapCoder~\cite{islam_mapcoder_2024} and CodeSIM~\cite{islam_codesim_2025} have abandoned test generation.
 These systems instead focus on pure reasoning (planning, simulating..etc), effectively conceding that generated tests are too unreliable to serve as good signal to improve code generation.
-We argue that it is premature to abandon the test generation paradigm.
-The challenge is not that generated tests are valueless, but rather that we lack a method to utilize them when they are not ground truth.
-The central research question effectively becomes: \textbf{How can a synthesis system converge on a correct solution when the instrument of measurement—the test suite—is itself an unreliable source of truth?}
+We contend that generated tests remain valuable if we develop methods to leverage them despite their lack of ground truth.
+The central research question effectively becomes: \textbf{How can a synthesis system converge on a correct solution when the instrument of measurement---the test suite---is itself an unreliable source of truth?}